ayushpawar21/TechOpsConfigWiki/docs/index.md

 Use the menu on the left to jump into any topic.
 This site is always evolving, so bookmark it and come back often.

-> **Pro Tip:** You can deploy this whole site yourself using MkDocs and GitHub Pages.
-It’s easy and fast.

 Happy automating!